Meteor-Community-Packages/meteor-simple-schema/README.md

 when you use sub-schemas or when you're dealing with arrays of objects.

-NOTE: If you need to do some custom validation on the server and then display errors back on the client, refer to the "Asynchronous Custom Validation on the Client" section.
+NOTE: If you need to do some custom validation on the server and then display errors back on the client, refer to the [Asynchronous Custom Validation on the Client](#asynchronous-custom-validation-on-the-client) section.

 ### Manually Adding a Validation Error